locoxsoco/GG-Assist/plugins/examples/twitch/README.md

 3. 📂 Make sure all files are in the correct locations
 4. 🔄 Try restarting the G-Assist platform

-## 👥 Contributing
+## 👥 Want to Contribute?
-This is an internal NVIDIA project.
-Please follow NVIDIA's internal contribution guidelines.
+We'd love your help making this plugin even better!
+Check out [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.

 ## 📄 License
-Apache License 2.0 - All rights reserved.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments
 - 🎮 Built using the [Twitch API](https://dev.twitch.tv/docs/api/)
 - 🚀 Part of the NVIDIA G-Assist platform
+- We use some amazing open-source software to make this work.
+See [ATTRIBUTIONS.md](ATTRIBUTIONS.md) for the full list.